Category Archives: 1950 Films

 The scenes mix perfectly and show the two different worlds and perspectives.

 Sunset Boulevard is a brilliant depiction of old Hollywood at its best (and worst).
-A study in ambition, struggle, and high hopes (Joe), and of faded success and dreams shattered in reality, where delusion is the only defense (Norma).
+A study in ambition, struggle, high hopes (Joe), and faded success and dreams shattered in reality, where delusion is the only defense (Norma).

 Oscar Nominations: 3 wins-Best Motion Picture, Best Director-Billy Wilder, Best Actor-William Holden, Best Actress-Gloria Swanson, Best Supporting Actor-Erich von Stroheim, Best Supporting Actress-Nancy Olson, Best Story and Screenplay (won), Best Scoring of a Dramatic or Comedy Picture (won), Best Art Direction-Set Decoration, Black-and-White (won), Best Cinematography, Black-and-White, Best Film Editing